Baby's First Social Smile

 - If you're trying to get your baby to smile and can't seem to coax a grin, don't fret.
 It may take a few attempts.

-- If your child was born prematurely, give her a few extra weeks or a month to grin.
+- If your child was born prematurely, give them a few extra weeks or a month to grin.
 As a general rule, the more premature, the more time it will take to catch up.

 - Respect differences between you and your partner in the way each of you plays with the baby.
 Dads often arouse babies during play while moms are more low- key.
 Your baby loves both styles.